Hierarchical modeling of gravitational-wave populations for disentangling environmental and modified-gravity effects: Setup

 Finally, for the global effect, we only model the intrinsic strength of time-varying $G$ with $\vec{g} = \{A_g\}$.
 Since this strength is modeled to be constant in all sources, we choose a Dirac-delta prior,

 where $\dot{G}~[\rm yr^{-1}]$ is the value of time-varying $G$ at the population level.
 Hence, the global effect hyperparameter $\vlambda_g = \{\dot{G}\}$.
-We stress that this distinction between the inferred source parameter $A_g$ and the hyperparameter $\dot{G}$ is important in the data analysis context, since the individual source likelihood only estimates the MLE for $A_g$, the value of which may be biased about the true value of $\dot{G}$ in the population depending on the assumed hypothesis, the detector-noise realization, etc. A constraint on $\dot{G}$ is only obtained hierarchically from these ``noisy'' estimates of $A_g$.
+With this definition, while the inferred source parameter $A_g$ and the hyperparameter $\dot{G}$ are equivalent in the signal model, we stress that they may assume different values in the analysis.
+For example, in the global effect hypothesis, the inferred MLE of $A_g$ will be systematically biased by the true value of the local effect (migration torque) parameters in a given source.
+Since the local effect's value changes across sources, the MLE $\hat{A}_g$ also becomes a source-dependent quantity.
+On the other hand, the inferred best-fit value of the hyperparameter $\dot{G}$, which is constant for all sources by definition, is inferred by ``averaging'' over these biased, source-dependent estimates of $A_g$.
+This averaging corresponds to the product over individual source likelihoods in the definition of the hyperposterior (Eq.~\eqref{eq:hyperposterior}).